Woman: Government and politics

 Women are underrepresented in government in most countries.
 In January 2019, the global average of women in national assemblies was 24.3%.

 Sirimavo Bandaranaike was the first female prime minister; she was democratically elected in Sri Lanka in 1960.

 Suffrage is the civil right to vote, and women's suffrage movements have a long historic timeline.
 As an early example, in districts of Friesland, in the Netherlands, women began voting in 1689.
 On the other end of the spectrum, in Kuwait women gained the right to vote in 2005, and in Saudi Arabia women gained the right to vote in 2015.
-Organizations that fought for women's right to vote in different countries are numerous, from Switzerland's Association internationale des femmes (which was formed in 1868) to Liechtenstein's Komitée für das Frauenstimmrecht (founded in 1969).
+Organisations that fought for women's right to vote in different countries are numerous, from Switzerland's Association internationale des femmes (which was formed in 1868) to Liechtenstein's Komitée für das Frauenstimmrecht (founded in 1969).
 As of 2025, the Vatican City only allows women to vote in limited lay capacity, and other countries such as Afghanistan lack functional democracies entirely.

 Science, literature and art

 Science and medicine

 Chemist and physicist Marie Curie was the first woman to be awarded a Nobel Prize, and the only person to win a Nobel Prize in two different scientific fields.

-Women have historically had access to practice midwifery, obstetrics and gynecology.
+Women have historically had access to practice midwifery, obstetrics and gynaecology.
 In Europe, prior to the 18th century, caring for pregnant women was undertaken by other women.
 However, from the mid-18th century onwards, society began to require rigorous formal education to practice medicine.
 Since women were prohibited from higher education, women's reproductive healthcare was transferred to male practitioners.

 Early women in other scientific fields include Hypatia (b.
 350-370 CE), a mathematician and astronomer who edited the Almagest.